A WordPress Page vs a Post: What’s the Difference?

 Think of:

-Posts as the muscle and skin — what keeps everything moving and growing
+Posts as the muscle and skin — what keeps everything moving and growing with fresh, dynamic content.

 If you only use posts, your site will feel like a blog with no real structure.